To help keep our fish resources sustainable, we have developed a comprehensive set of rules for recreational fishers.

 By following the rules you will help maintain the fantastic fishing opportunities here in WA, ensuring there are fish for the future for you and the generations to come.

-The main changes to the rules are:
+Main changes to the rules in 2016

 Helping rock lobster fishers

 There is no longer a maximum legal size limit for taking female western rock lobsters.